tpoland/recollect/README.md

     USAGE: recollect ACTION [arg]
     Recollect manages a series of things worth remembering "recollections" as a series of text files.

-      Actions: list, new, edit, or <name> where <name> is the recollection to be displayed. list            - provides a listing of all available recollections name            - displays the recollection matching 'name' new [name]      - creates a new recollection edit [name]     - modifies an existing recollection remove [name]   - removes a recollection
+      Actions: list, new, edit, or <name> where <name> is the recollection to be displayed. list [category] - provides a listing of all available recollections. use [category] to specify a subdirectory
+        name            - displays the recollection matching 'name' new <name>      - creates a new recollection edit <name>     - modifies an existing recollection remove <name>   - removes a recollection
+        search <searchstr>  - searches all recollections for "searchstr" append <name> <str> - appends <str> to the existing recollection <name>

-    Note: ["new", "edit", "remove", "help", "search"] are reserved and cannot be the name of a recollection.
+    Note: ["new", "edit", "remove", "help", "search", "append"] are reserved and cannot be the name of a recollection.

+    Version: 0.1.0